LLNL/radiuss-ci/docs/sphinx/user_guide/index.rst

 User Guide
 ##########

-An automated infrastructure based on GitLab that we meant to be universal enough to be shared among RADIUSS projects.
-This infrastructure involves using Spack to setup the project dependencies and generate a configuration file.
+We designed an automated *CI infrastructure based on GitLab* that we meant to be universal enough to be shared among RADIUSS projects.
+This infrastructure involves *using Spack to setup the project dependencies and generate a configuration file*.
+This allows projects to easily *share the full context of their builds*.
+The project is then built and tested as usual and most of *the CI infrastructure is shared* to avoid duplication and ease the maintenance.

+We split the design in three steps necessary to adopt RADIUSS CI methodology.

 .. toctree::
    :maxdepth: 2